evanpeikon/scRNA_prediction/README.md

 Which produces the following outputs:
 - Best parameters on subset: {'model__kernel': 'rbf', 'model__gamma': 'auto', 'model__epsilon': 0.01, 'model__C': 10}

-Now that we've have the optimal hyperparameters to optimize our models peformance, we can create pipeline.
+Now that we've have the optimal hyperparameters to optimize our models peformance, we can create pipeline to automate the workflow for future use cases.

 ### Creating A Pipeline
+A machine learning pipeline is a organized sequence that automates the multi-step workflow from raw data to a predicive model.
+By structuring these steps into a pipeline, we can streamline the modeling process, ensuring consistency, reproducibility, and efficiency.
+Additionally, pipelines allow for easy experimentation with different models and preprocessing techniques, making it simpler to iterate and improve upon machine learning solutions.
+In the code below I've created a simple pipeline for the model above.

 ```python
 # separate the target genes (last 50 genes)